korandabit/profile/index.md

 [My academic history (CV)](docs/cv-mark_koranda.pdf)

 ## Deaf Advocacy
 Much of my research is influenced by my identity and culture.
-For me, basic science is inextricably linked to fundamental real-world problems.
-I consider myself bi-cultural, raised in both the Deaf community and the broader hearing culture.
-Check out my blog learn more about [the intersection of these communities](https://thoughtrepair.wordpress.com/2013/10/05/talk-about-deafhood/).
+For me, the goal of (even) basic science is to address real-world problems.
+I am bi-cultural, raised in both the Deaf community and the broader hearing culture.
+Check out my blog to learn more about [the intersection of these communities](https://thoughtrepair.wordpress.com/2013/10/05/talk-about-deafhood/).

 ## Military Awareness
 At the time of writing, it is March 8th, 2022.
 Russia has been waging war on Ukraine for almost two weeks, and "the West" is hardly half a year past a bloody withdrawal from a war of over 20 years.
 It is as good a time as any to reconcile our ideals with our actions.
 Though, in my view, any time is not enough time to reconcile.
 I served in Afghanistan with the Marine Corps over a decade ago.
 What is there to say about it all?
 War, like the human mind, is chaos.
 I also have other words about [military-identity politics](https://thoughtrepair.wordpress.com/2017/04/08/the-unedited-war-story-of-a-veteran/).